 - Put the ground beef in a large bowl with the chopped onion, parsley, Lebanese Spice Blend, salt and pepper.
 Mix thoroughly using hands.

 - Divide the meat mixture into 6 to 10 patties or long fat fingers depending on the size you prefer.
+Feel free to use skewers if you like or grill without.

 - If grilling, clean and oil the grill.
 Grill on medium heat for 10-12 minutes.
 Make sure to keep turning the kafta to get grill marks on all sides (See Note 2).
+If using a skillet over medium heat, cook and brown on all sides (8-10 minutes).

 - If desired, add sliced tomato to the grill and cook along with the meat for a few more minutes.
 Season with salt and pepper to taste.